baffelli/adlam-rust/README.md

-## Cross-Compiling Rust on ADLAM-PLUTO
+## Cross-Compiling Rust on ADALM-PLUTO

-This simple project shows how to cross-compile rust projects on the ADLAM-PLUTO SDR
+This simple project shows how to cross-compile rust projects on the ADALM-PLUTO SDR

 ## Setting up